osama900/reading-notes/Learning Markdown.md

 # What is Markdown

-markdown is a language that we will **mainly** use to document our work in github.com by using sytex &nbsp;
+markdown is a language that we will **mainly** use to document our work in github.com by using syntex

 *markdown* known as a non-alphabitc characters like # and *

 these characters and others can be used to make :